Course Assignment and Scheduling in Academic Year; Summer Session

 When student demand exceeds the capacity of scheduled classes to meet demand, and when resources are available, Deans may ask departments to add additional sections to be taught by lecturers.
 When resources are not available and demand is extraordinary, the Dean will consult with departments to raise course caps.
 After consultation with department chairs (and division chairs in units that have division chairs) in an effort to reach consensus, the final decision as to course caps rests with the Dean.

-Special Room Requirements: Faculty teaching in larger rooms should expect to teach larger enrollments, and faculty may be expected to teach early in the morning and during the evening.
+Faculty teaching in larger rooms should expect to teach larger enrollments, and faculty may be expected to teach early in the morning and during the evening.
 Faculty teaching Writing Intensive courses, which require smaller enrollment, should expect to teach in smaller rooms.

 Faculty may request these and other specially equipped classrooms when courses are being scheduled for the following semester.
 There may not be enough specially equipped rooms to meet the needs of all requests so conflicts will be resolved on first come, first served basis.
 For information on opportunities to teach online or to use multi-media or computer facilities for teaching, see Instructional Technology and Online Teaching Resources in the Teaching Resources section of this handbook.

 Each November, UH Hilo faculty and departments are invited to propose courses for the following summer.
 Conditions of employment are distributed along with invitations.
-The summer session catalog appears in early Spring, and registration begins the second week of April.
+The summer session catalog appears in early Spring, and registration begins the first week of April.